 What is Hypnosis?

-Hypnosis can be described as a deeply relaxed state of mind enhanced by mental and physical relaxation, in which the subconscious mind can communicate with our conscious mind.
+During a session the client usually experiences a deeply relaxed state of mind enhanced by mental and physical relaxation, in which the subconscious mind can communicate with our conscious mind.
 It is easier during this time to tap into your own subconscious resources and strengths, to promote positive change and eliminate unwanted habits and behaviors.